 --Myron Cohen (stand-up comedian)

 --On film: A clip from "The Teahouse Of The August Moon" is shown.
-This is followed by footage of Ed Sullivan visiting Marlon Brando, Michiko Kyo and Glen Ford on the movie set.
+This is followed by footage of Ed Sullivan visiting Marlon Brando, Michiko Kyo and Glen Ford on the film's movie set in Japan.

 --Guy Mitchell - "Singing the Blues."

---Mitzi Green - talks about the Palace Theater, sings "Two A Day," then imitates Joe E. Lewis.
+--Mitzi Green (actress & nightclub entertainer) - reminisces about the Palace Theater, sings "Two A Day," and imitates Joe E. Lewis.

---Elsa And Waldo (woman in tutu pulls strings of a puppet).
+--Elsa and Waldo (comic dance act) - woman in tutu pulls strings of puppet Waldo.

 --Conn and Mann (tap dancing duo from the Copacabana)

-Tribute to Life Magazine --Bing Crosby - sings "True Love" --Julie Andrews - sings a medley of "Wouldn't It be Lovely," "I'll Follow My Secret Heart" and "Someone to Watch over Me" --Kate Smith - sings "God Bless America" --Phil Silvers
+--Julie Andrews sings a medley of "Wouldn't It be Lovely," "I'll Follow My Secret Heart" and "Someone to Watch over Me."

 --Elvis Presley (2nd appearance) - "Don't Be Cruel," "Love Me Tender," "Love Me" (with the Jordanaires) and "Hound Dog" (with the Jordanaires).